 “We hope that players, even if they are not interested in the technology behind all this, will like the result on screen.”

-I’m not usually a fan of David Cage’s games – Heavy Rain was fine, but Indigo Prophecy and Beyond: Two Souls were both pretty bad – but Detroit: Become Human actually looks pretty good.
+I’m not usually a fan of David Cage’s games – Heavy Rain was fine, but Beyond: Two Souls was pretty bad – but Detroit: Become Human actually looks pretty good.
 I mean, it’s still the antithesis of everything that I want from video games as a medium, but it looks like it’s going to give players far more agency than any previous Quantic Dream game has.

 Speaking about it in a video interview on the PlayStation Blog, transcribed by Destructoid, Cage spoke more about some of his ambitions for Detroit.
 He talked about the technology that he is using to push boundaries in interactive storytelling with the new game, and expressed his hope that players appreciate the end result.